by Roberta Kalechofsky, Ph.D.

 80% of top minds were AV circa 1900

 The traditional lament of anti-vivisectionists is that pro-vivisectionists have always held control over public policy and access to research funding.
-Yet as recently as the end of the 19th century, Kalechovsky shows, about 80% of the world’s leading intellectuals were anti-vivisectionists, as were many prominent political figures.
+Yet as recently as the end of the 19th century, Kalechofsky shows, about 80% of the world’s leading intellectuals were anti-vivisectionists, as were many prominent political figures.
 Had anti-vivisectionism followed the same trajectory as other causes, science might long ago have turned decisively away from most animal experimentation.

-Kalechovsky has probably imagined her literary works becoming films, but The Poet-Physician & The Healer-Killer might have the most cinematic potential.
-Kalechovsky thoroughly develops characters including Kingsford; Pasteur; the French vivisector Claude Bernard, a Faustian figure who all but admitted selling his soul to the devil; the proto-feminist politician and anti-vivisectionist Frances Power Cobbe; and the pioneering female physician Elizabeth Blackwell, who was enduringly influential in many respects but not in her opposition to vivisection.
+Kalechofsky has probably imagined her literary works becoming films, but The Poet-Physician & The Healer-Killer might have the most cinematic potential.
+Kalechofsky thoroughly develops characters including Kingsford; Pasteur; the French vivisector Claude Bernard, a Faustian figure who all but admitted selling his soul to the devil; the proto-feminist politician and anti-vivisectionist Frances Power Cobbe; and the pioneering female physician Elizabeth Blackwell, who was enduringly influential in many respects but not in her opposition to vivisection.

 Making cameo appearances are vivisector Jean Guillotine, best remembered for his role in the French Revolution, and Swedish activists Liesa Schartou and Luise Lind-af-Hageby, who enrolled in medical school in 1903 to expose vivisection.

 The “poet/physician” was John Keats.
 At his death in 1817, at only 25 years old, Keats was as well-known as a medical doctor as he was as a poet.
-His medical education, Kalechovsky explains, emphasized deriving medicines through botany and the equivalent of a modern-day hospital internship.
+His medical education, Kalechofsky explains, emphasized deriving medicines through botany and the equivalent of a modern-day hospital internship.
 Surgery was part of Keats’ medical training and experience, but not a large part, generations before the development of reliable anesthetics.
 Dissection and vivisection were not part of Keats’ training at all.

 The theoretical understanding of disease that Keats learned was incorrect in almost every detail.
 Yet Keats’ approach to preventing and treating common diseases was not greatly different from the state of the healing arts today.
 Keats believed in listening to his patients.
 Keats understood the value of empathy and sympathy in helping patients to rally their immune response.
 His basic prescription was essentially “Take two aspirin and get some rest.”